General Rules & Regulations for both the Competitions

 - Once submitted, a film can't be withdrawn.
 The Jury reserves the right to disqualify any film, including any deemed vulgar, pornographic, demeaning and/or offensive.

-- All expenses related to making of the film will be borne by the participants.
+- All expenses related to the making of the film will be borne by the participants.